BigSoftVideo/DOTE/help.md

 ### User error and bug reports

-You can easily submit an [error report](logfile.md) to our developers using the link "Report an Error to the Developers" under the `Help` menu.
+You can easily submit an [error report](logfile.md) to our developers using the link `Report an Error to the Developers` under the `Help` menu.

 How to enter a [bug report issue](https://github.com/BigSoftVideo/DOTE/issues/new/choose) if you find anything that doesn't seem to work.